Altinum: The port and the canals

-A fluvial dock area found between 1988 and 1993 on the west bank of a north–south canal that was aligned to the Siloncello canal.
+A fluvial dock area was found between 1988 and 1993 on the west bank of a north–south canal that was aligned to the Siloncello canal.
 It had porticoed warehouses.
-The dock and the canal bed were below the urban structures of the Augustan period urban period.
+The dock and the canal bed were below the urban structures of the Augustan urban period.
 In this period the canal was filled in.

 A monumental town gate was built following the model of urban gates with a central body and angular towers.
 It has been dated to the first half of the 1st century BCE.
 It was richly decorated.
 The central body with the gate had two towers at each side.
 The structure was flanked on both sides by two short wall tracts attached to the towers.
 It rested on strong pilings made with oak trunks.
 It was on the canal that marked the northern boundary of the town.
 The canal was crossed, perhaps through two arches, by the cardus maximus.
 This canal is now only a ditch.
 It was shown in a 16th-century map.
-It still had a considerable width, was visible and reached the River Zero in the late 19th century.
+It still had a considerable width, was visible, and reached the River Zero in the late 19th century.
 It was the preferred route to take goods from the port to some presumed moorings at the northern border of the town and to the beginning of the Via Claudia Augusta.